priamwad/TaxCalculator/README.md

 * Install Node
 * Locate the file in the terminal
 * Use Text editor to alter the numbers as see fit,
-  i. for example change the income from the default 100,000 to your income. ii. change the values for your state's income tax bracket, default is Nebraska's State income tax.
+  i. for example change the income from the default 60,000 to your income. ii. change the values for your state's income tax bracket, default is Nebraska's State income tax.
 * run command: node tax.js
 ```
-Result for income of 100,000
+Results for $60,000
 ------------------------------------------------------
-Federal Income tax: $18175
+Federal Income tax: $9059
-State Income Tax: $4687
+State Income Tax: $2683
-Fica Tax:  $7650
+Fica Tax:  $4590
-Income After Taxes: $69490
+Income After Taxes: $43670
 ------------------------------------------------------
 ```
 What has been implemented